ably/ably-cocoa/README.md

 * "Value" objects (e. g. `ARTTokenDetails`, data from messages) returned by the library can be safely read from and written to.
 * Objects passed to the library must not be mutated afterwards.
 They can be safely passed again, or read from; they won't be written to by the library.

 All internal operations are dispatched to a single serial GCD queue.
-By default, this queue uses the global queue with `QOS_CLASS_BACKGROUND` as a delegate.
-You can specify another delegate queue with `ARTClientOptions.internalDispatchQueue`.
+You can specify a custom queue for this, which must be serial, with `ARTClientOptions.internalDispatchQueue`.

 All calls to callbacks provided by the user are dispatched to the main queue by default.
 This allows you to react to Ably's output by doing UI operations directly.
 You